-The loadable X server, as well as clients and libraries that directly execute calls to DECnet functions, are built using the libdnet_stub.so shared library in the ld command that links the object files.
-DECnet functions that are commonly called include getnodename, dnet addr, and dnet conn.
+The loadable X server, as well as clients and libraries that directly execute calls to DECnet functions, are built using the libdnet\stub.so shared library in the ld command that links the object files.
+DECnet functions that are commonly called include getnodename, dnet\addr, and dnet\conn.

-X clients that are built fully static and include libX11.a or libXmu.a must incorporate the libdnet_stub.a library if they do not use the DECnet transport.
+X clients that are built fully static and include libX11.a or libXmu.a must incorporate the libdnet\stub.a library if they do not use the DECnet transport.
 If they do use the DECnet transport, they must incorporate the libdnet.a library.
-One of these libdnet libraries must be included to resolve function calls from within the libX11 or libXmu.a for some other reason, libdnet_stub.so should be included in the ld command information so that the client can be used whether or not DECnet is installed.
+One of these libdnet libraries must be included to resolve function calls from within the libX11 or libXmu modules.
+If the X client is not fully static, but is using libX11.a or libXmu.a for some other reason, libdnet\stub.so should be included in the ld command information so that the client can be used whether or not DECnet is installed.